LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Introduction

-In this paper, we propose \ac{lari}, a layered representation that models seen and unseen 3D surfaces from a single view.
-Unlike depth maps, which model the first surface that a camera ray intersects in the scene, \ac{lari} models \textit{all} surfaces intersected by the camera ray and the 3D structure, allowing for ``seeing through'' visible surfaces.
-The resulting \ac{lari} map consists of layered 3D point maps representing the depth-ordered, ray-surface intersection coordinates.
-By estimating \ac{lari} as a standard 2D regression task, we enable unseen geometry estimation compared to traditional depth estimation and view-aligned, compact 3D modeling compared to many generative models, leading to a unified approach for object- and scene-level reasoning.
-As the \ac{lari} map has a fixed maximum number of intersections for all pixels, it is necessary to identify only the valid intersection layers.
-We estimate the index of the layer that contains the last valid intersection.
-We call this number the \emph{ray stopping index}.
+We approach the above goal with \ac{lari}, a simple yet effective approach to model visible and unseen 3D surfaces with multi-layer point maps, all in one feed-forward pass. \rl{We draw inspiration from layered depth images (LDIs)~\cite{shade1998layered} in computer graphics and reformulate unseen geometry estimation as a multi-layer regression problem.} Specifically, unlike traditional depth models that predict only the first ray-surface intersections, \ac{lari} models all surfaces intersected by the camera ray in a depth-ordered manner.
+Regarding \ac{lari} as a standard regression task, we enable unseen geometry estimation compared to traditional depth estimation, as well as view-aligned, compact 3D modeling compared to many generative models, leading to a unified approach for object- and scene-level tasks.

-We create training data for \ac{lari} from a collection of object- and scene-level, synthetic and real-world data.
-We construct a complete pipeline to pre-process the 3D assets and coordinate between existing geometry rendering engines~\cite{community2018blender,ravi2020accelerating} for rendering the ground truth \ac{lari} map.
+As \ac{lari}'s output defines a fixed maximum number of intersections for all pixels, it is necessary to identify only the valid intersection layers for each pixel.
+We therefore estimate the index of the layer that contains the last valid intersection, which we name the ray stopping index.
+We empirically verify its effectiveness over direct mask regression.

+Considering the lack of data for training and evaluating this task and the model, we create annotations from 5 public datasets~\cite{deitke2023objaverse,fu20213d,downs2022google,yeshwanth2023scannet++,jung2024scrream}, including both synthetic and real-world data, by combining 3D assets with existing geometry rendering engines~\citep{community2018blender,ravi2020accelerating}.